 Product Development.
 PepsiCo’s secondary intensive growth strategy is product development.
 This intensive strategy requires offering new products to capture more consumers.
 For example, PepsiCo continues to develop products or variants of existing ones, such as low-calorie, reduced-salt, or low-saturated-fat variants of its food and beverage products.
 A strategic objective linked to this intensive growth strategy is to boost R&D investments for product innovation.
 PepsiCo’s generic competitive strategy of broad differentiation supports this intensive strategy by offering unique or novel products to attract more consumers and grow the business.

 Market Development.
 PepsiCo applies market development as its supporting intensive growth strategy.
 This intensive strategy supports business growth by capturing new markets or market segments.
 For example, PepsiCo continues to expand its distribution network to reach the last remaining markets or segments, especially in developing regions.
-However, market development is only a supporting intensive growth strategy because PepsiCo already has significant presence in all regional markets worldwide.
+However, market development is only a supporting intensive growth strategy because PepsiCo already has a significant presence in all regional markets worldwide.
 A strategic objective for this intensive strategy is to expand PepsiCo’s supply chain to support the growth of its distribution network.
 The cost leadership generic competitive strategy enables PepsiCo to effectively use this intensive growth strategy through cost minimization despite additional investments used for expansion to new markets or market segments.